jlevy/og-equity-compensation/README.md

   kinds of businesses.

-Loosely, one way to think about companies is that they are simply a set of contracts, negotiated over time between the people owning and operating the company and enforced by the government, that aligns the interests of everyone involved in creating things customers are willing to pay for.
+Loosely, one way to think about companies is that they are simply a set of contracts, negotiated over time between the people who own and operate the company, and which are enforced by the government, that aligns the interests of everyone involved in creating things customers are willing to pay for.
 Key to these contracts is a way to precisely track ownership of the company;
 issuing stock is how companies often choose to do this.